 Hugo, a static website builder that can build an entire website in milliseconds.
 Because of the static nature of the site, I no longer have to deal with plugins, databases, and typical security vulnerabilities that I would encounter with a content management system like WordPress.

-Migrating from WordPress was a bit of a headache, since I had to convert all of my posts into R Markdown format (more on that below), and I had to learn a good deal of CSS, HTML, and Go (the language that
+Migrating from WordPress was a bit of a headache, since I had to convert all of my posts (about 40) into RMarkdown format (more on that below), and I had to learn a good deal of CSS, HTML, and Go (the language that

-Hugo is written in), but there’s no doubt that it was worth it.
+Hugo is written in) along the way, but there’s no doubt that it was worth it.

-The fonts on the site are provided by TypeKit and Bootstrap.
+The fonts on the site are provided by Google Fonts.
 Images on the website are served via Cloudinary, which optimizes images depending on the user, and serves images via several CDNs, including industry leaders such as Akamai.